Financial Action Learning for Sustainability at Scale (FALS@Scale) is:

-Although establishment of CBFOs has increased access to savings and credit for very large numbers of previously financially excluded populations, studies (including FARMSE reports) have often shown that:
+However, although establishment of CBFOs has increased access to savings and credit for very large numbers of previously financially excluded women and men, studies have often shown that:

 - even where women are the majority of the membership, leadership is often by men or by better-off women.
 This affects the degree to which women benefit from decisions made by CBFOs.

 - linkages between CBFOs and the formal financial sector remain weak, particularly for women and more disadvantaged clients.

 At the same time many contexts where development agencies are trying to implement inclusive and empowering financial service projects face challenges that require a more simplified entry point because: